allegheny-computer-science-101-f2020/lab01-cs101f2020/README.md

-# :crocodile: Developing Code of Conduct for CMPSC 101 Fall 2020 :crocodile:
+# :crocodile: Developing Code of Conduct for CMPSC 101 Fall 2020
+# LAB 01 Assignment

 ## Table of Contents
 * [Summary](#summary)